-The relations for the edge length calculations were also applied to several numerical test cases.
+[13] The relations for the edge length calculations were also applied to several numerical test cases.
 When the edge was a straight line, the result was the same as the real length.
-For curve-linear features, at most a 10% loss in edge length was calculated.
+For curve-linear features, there was at most a 10% error in calculation of the edge length.
 In the test cases, the estimation of the saturation of each phase was very accurate.
-Even in the worst case, the loss in saturation was less than 1%.
+Even in the worst case, the in saturation error/estimation was less than 1%.

-We use a ratio approach to compare the $P_c$ - $S_w$ - $a{wn}$ surfaces for drainage and imbibition to the measured data points.
-For each process (imbibition and drainage) a surface is fitted to $P{c}$ , $S{w}$ , and $a{wn}$ data where the subscript wn stands for the interface between the wetting and non-wetting phases.
+[14] We use a ratio approach to compare the P_c - S_w - a{wn} surfaces for drainage and imbibition to the measured data points.
+For each process (imbibition and drainage) a surface is fitted to P_c , S_w , and a{wn} data, where the subscript wn stands for the interface between the wetting and nonwetting phases.
 The surfaces are fitted using two procedures in IDL: (1) TRIANGULATE and (2) TRIGRID.
-The measured values of $P_c$ and $S_w$ do not fall on a regular grid.
-The TRIANGULATE procedure uses a Delaunay triangulation of a planar set of points to create a regular grid from irregularly gridded data points (in this case $P_c$ and $S{w}$ ).
-The output from TRIANAGULATE is used in the TRIGRID procedure along with the data for $P{c}$ , $S{w}$ , and $a{wn}$ .
-The TRIGRID procedures returns a regular grid of interpolated Z values (in this case $a{wn}$ ).
+The measured values of P_c and S_w do not fall on a regular grid.
+The TRIANGULATE procedure uses a Delaunay triangulation of a planar set of points to create a regular grid from irregularly gridded data points (in this case P_c and S_w).
+The output from TRIANAGULATE is used in the TRI-GRID procedure along with the data for P_c , S_w , and a{wn} .
+The TRIGRID procedures return a regular grid of interpolated Z values (in this case a{wn}).
 For this study, the linear interpolation option of the TRIGRID procedure was selected and no extrapolation outside of the triangulation was used.
-The following options were selected when using the TRIGRID function: (a) GS which sets the spacing between grid points (Table 2); (b) LIMITS which specifies the data range to be gridded (Table 2); (c) NX & NY which specifies the output grid size in the x and y direction; and (d) XGRID and YGRID were set to named variables that contained the x and y values of the output grid.
-The limits for the capillary pressure and saturation were chosen to be slightly larger than the minimum and maximum values of the data for each sample and differed among samples.
-However, the same limits were used for both imbibition and drainage surfaces for a given sample.
-The spacing between grid points, GS, was chosen based on the limits, NX and NY.
-The values of NX and NY were set to a value of 55 for all samples and for both drainage and imbibition.
+The following options were selected when using the TRIGRID function: (1) GS, which sets the spacing between grid points (Table 2), (2) LIMITS, which specifies the data range to be gridded (Table 2), (3) NX & NY, which specifies